vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

     the meeting a 10 for you?"
   - Collect answers on how to improve

-# 7, What's my number?
+# 7, What's My Number?

 * Without a Scorecard
 - Companies work hard but don't know how they are doing